 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the leukemia will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the leukemia returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.

 People with recurrent leukemia often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence.

 Recovery from leukemia is not always possible.
 If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and advanced leukemia is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

 Patients who have advanced leukemia and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.